psanan/swiss-german-english/guide.template.md

     * Make as short as possible! (prioritize the things furthest from High German, choose most powerful examples.)
 * (finish) proper JSON file
     * Terms that appear here
-    * Convert existing .txt files (leaving script to turn quick jot-style voki.md which I'll reinstate)
+    * Convert existing .txt files and remove them (leaving script to turn quick jot-style voki.md which I'll reinstate)
+    * Probably best to have a "source" field (default: unconfirmed) and populate it with a ref number also used to populate refs with links at the bottom here.
 * Write generate script to fill in entries here from the JSON and generate flashcards of the ones that appear
 * Publish!